v3he/v3he.github.io/_posts/2022-08-16-hackthebox-retired.md

 ```
 {: .nolineno }

-What this script does is to create a backup of the `/var/www/html folder`, we are going to create a symbolic link to the home folder of the dev user, which we can see that it exists by looking at the `/etc/passwd` file and see if we can list the home directory.
+What this script does is to create a backup of the `/var/www/html` folder, we are going to create a symbolic link to the home folder of the dev user, which we can see that it exists by looking at the `/etc/passwd` file and see if we can list the home directory.

+### Dump user ssh key

 ```bash
 www-data@retired:~/html$ ls -la